Optimize provisioned throughput cost in Azure Cosmos DB

 Optimize by changing indexing policy

-You can monitor the total number of RUs provisioned, number of rate-limited requests as well as the number of RUs you've consumed in the Azure portal.
+You can monitor the total number of request units provisioned, number of rate-limited requests, and the number of RUs you’ve consumed in the Azure portal.
+To learn more, see Analyze Azure Cosmos DB metrics.
 The following image shows an example usage metric:

 Monitor request units in the Azure portal